- Disney Dream – Dining and Restaurants

 Enchanté offers the most luxurious dining experience onboard the Disney Wish, featuring a gourmet menu crafted by three-Michelin-starred Chef Arnaud Lallement — of L’Assiette Champenoise, near Reims, France — one of the culinary masterminds behind the French-inspired fine dining experience at Remy aboard the Disney Dream and Disney Fantasy.

-With its 270-degree ocean view from high atop the ship on Deck 10, Palo has the loveliest view of all restaurants on the ship.
+With its 270-degree ocean view from high atop the ship, Palo has the loveliest view of all restaurants on the ship.
 Palo is for adults 18 and over only, and reservations are required.
 This restaurant features outstanding Northern Italian cuisine prepared to order.

 The view from Palo is spectacular due to the restaurant’s location on the ship, but please keep in mind that the view is only “viewable” before sunset.
-Around the perimeter of Palo is a walkway, which at night is illuminated by bright lights.
-After sunset, the only things visible from Palo are those bright lights and a reflection of the interior of the restaurant.
+After sunset, the only things visible from Palo are outside lights from the ship and a reflection of the interior of the restaurant.
 We would certainly not let this deter us from taking an available reservation at a later time, but we like to let guests know that an earlier reservation is often easier to get and offers the addition of the spectacular view and sunset.
 On the Disney Dream and Disney Fantasy, guests have the option to dine outside on Palo’s private teak deck.

 Palo Steakhouse aboard the Disney Wish is an evolution of the Palo restaurant that Disney cruisers know and love, now combining the relaxed sophistication of authentic Italian dining with the classic refinement of a modern steakhouse in a genteel setting inspired by Cogsworth, the tale’s majordomo-turned-enchanted-clock.